-The sector will have to rethink how it meets its labour needs in a more enduring manner
+The sector will have to consider how it will ensure a sustainable labour force

-As highlighted above, one existing vulnerability is a labour shortage in several freight sectors which have been ongoing for many years, e.g. for truck drivers, port workers, and seafarers.
-The supply chain disruptions caused by the COVID-19 pandemic has further demonstrated the importance of having a resilient labour supply to keep the system running.
+As highlighted above, one existing vulnerability is a labour shortage in several freight sectors which has been ongoing for many years, e.g. for truck drivers, port workers, and seafarers.
+The supply chain disruptions caused by the COVID-19 pandemic have further demonstrated the importance of having a resilient labour supply to keep the system running.
 The need for labour is likely to become more acute in the future as freight volumes increase.
 In addition, the big changes facing our freight and supply chain system, particularly new technologies and demographic changes, will reshape the future of work in New Zealand.
-There is a need for more collaborative and longer-term planning across government, industry, and unions to make sure the right conditions are in place to enable a sustainable pipeline of labour.
-This includes making sure the sector is able to attract workers that it needs now and in the future, but also the right skillsets it will need to meet longer-term challenges and opportunities, including https://www.transport.govt.nz/statistics-and-insights/transport-indicators/resilience-and-security/
+There is a need for more collaborative and longer-term planning across industry, unions, and government to make sure the right conditions are in place to enable a sustainable labour force.
+This includes making sure the sector is able to attract workers that it needs now and in the future, but also the right skillsets it will need to meet longer-term challenges and opportunities, including those arising from new technologies.
+This could entail creating higher quality, higher skilled, and safer jobs for New Zealanders, and ensuring an adaptable workforce through further education and training.
+A tripartite approach that involves employers, unions, and government working together to ensure that work in the sector is supported by good training, safe conditions, fair treatment, and strong career pathways may help significantly with these issues.